Key takeaways

 The angriest and most frustrated customers typically ask for a manager, and it’s up to the manager to de-escalate the situation and preserve the customer experience.
 In VR, managers go through immersive simulations where they practice de-escalating angry customers in a safe space.
 They can work through mistakes with immediate feedback and without worrying about affecting the customer experience.

-De-escalation customer service training in VR worked wonders for Verizon’s customer service team in terms of building confidence to say the right things and truly serve the customer.
+Customer de-escalation training in VR worked wonders for Verizon’s customer service team in terms of building confidence to say the right things and truly serve the customer.
+Watch our on-demand webinar to hear directly from Verizon's Director of Global Learning & Development, Cleo Scott: Elevating Verizon customer service with empathy training in VR.

 These conversations will always be challenging.
 But empathy matters, especially in terms of how the news is delivered.
 In VR, learners get the physical, mental, and emotional repetitions that help lead to better real-world performance.
 This comes to life when they’re able to look people in the eye, treat them with dignity, and speak gently and smoothly.